clool/react-pivot-webpack/README.md

+# ReactPivot Webpack #

+This is a Webpack-compatible version of the [ReactPivot](https://github.com/davidguttman/react-pivot) library.

 # ReactPivot #

 ReactPivot is a data-grid component with pivot-table-like functionality for data display, filtering, and exploration.
 Can be used without React.